aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/run-a-fullnode-on-gcp.md

 #### Create a new GCP project

-- Create a new project on the GCP Console or using the glcoud command from the Google Cloud CLI.
+- Create a new project on the GCP Console or using the gcloud command from the Google Cloud CLI.
 Before you do that, familiarize yourself with the [resource hierarchy on GCP](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy).
 - [Follow these instructions to setup a new project.](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project).

 #### Enable billing, upgrade your account